-The proposed reuse for the Community Center Facility Project RP-1 is based upon the need for a family restaurant, day care, fitness/rehab center, and an immediate high end hotel conference center that would be a catalyst for the larger Powhatan Point downtown cultural arts revitalization district as shown in Figure 2.
+The proposed reuse for the Powhatan School Facility Revitalization District RP-1 is based upon the need for a family restaurant, day care, fitness/rehab center, and an immediate high end hotel conference center that would be a catalyst for the larger Powhatan Point downtown cultural arts revitalization district as shown in Figure 2.
 The downtown district is zoned as mixed land use with retail, office and condos with four and five level structures, with recommendations that retail and office occupy a single level on lower levels and condos reside above in multiple levels.
 The combination of a hotel/conference/banquet rooms, restaurant, fitness/rehabilitation, fine and performing arts center creates an attractive mutually beneficial patronage to assure greater success and revenue generation.
 It also provides the community with new services that are non-existent today, while generating new tax revenue.
-This further plays a catalyst role as a centerpiece to revitalizing the downtown district.
+This further plays a catalyst role as a centerpiece to revitalize the downtown district.

-More specifically, the Community Center Project offers a significant benefit to the community:
+More specifically, the Powhatan School Project offers a significant benefit to the community:

-- (a) in adding employment jobs for 50+ individuals and related revenue for the town; - (b) as potential purchasing power of 53 quests/50 employees per day and facility service patronage for the museum/performing arts/restaurant of \$10K per week, representing \$300K a year to the downtown retail businesses; - (c) as a educational and performing arts center, multi-museums, wellness, and care center offerings unique for the community and surrounding area; and - (d) significantly enhancing the annual tax revenue to the town based upon a \$4M ratable versus current exempt status, which based on a 1% tax rate represents increased sales tax \$112,000; property tax revenue of \$40K/year; potential \$1.27M payroll supports a \$9,522 payroll city tax; and hotel room taxes at 4.5% offers \$18.038 (Municipality \$5,742).
-Property tax is being sought that would initially be deferred under Tax Increment Financing (TIF) by 75% for first 10 years, limiting annual tax revenue from \$40K to \$10K (the balance of 30K x 10 = \$300K would be applied as an investment into the project by the community to cover infrastructure improvements for streetscape, parking, flood protection, museum and youth/senior center use areas.
+(a) in adding employment jobs for 50+ individuals and related revenue for the town;

+- (b) as potential purchasing power of 53 guests/50 employees per day and facility service patronage for the museum/performing arts/restaurant of \$10K per week, representing \$300K a year to the downtown retail businesses; and - (c) significantly enhancing the annual tax revenue to the town based upon \$4M ratable versus current exempt status, which based on a 1% tax rate represents increased sales tax \$112,000; property tax revenue of \$40K/year; potential \$1.27M payroll supports a \$9,522 payroll city tax; and hotel room taxes at 4.5% offers \$18.038 (Municipality - \$5.742).
+Property tax is being sought that would initially be deferred under Tax Increment Financing (TIF) by 75% for first 10 years, limiting annual tax revenue from \$40K to \$10K (the balance of 30K x 10 = \$300K would be applied as an investment into the project by the community to cover infrastructure improvements for streetscape, parking, flood wall, youth/senior centers, museum and youth/senior center use areas.

 Figure 1.
-Community Center RP-1 Project Location
+Powhatan School RP-1 Project Location